SolomonGao/replication_projects_Xing/ds350_interacting_with_time/reprot.md

----
-title: "How to use Volume in Trading Strategy"
+## "How to use Volume in Trading Strategy"
-format:
-  html:
-    code-fold: true
-jupyter: python3
----

 ### Question:
 __"How does trading volume correlate with price movements?
 Are there specific instances of high volume coinciding with significant price changes, providing potential signals for an investor's trading strategy?"__